ipni/index-provider/doc/publisher-config.md

 - Configure the interface that the content-retrieval-server listens on and provider ID:
   - `WithProvider`
   - `"ProviderServer"."ListenMultiaddr"
+- Send advertisement announcements to specific indexers via HTTP:
+  - `WithDirectAnnounce`
+  - `"DirectAnnounce"."URLs"`
+- Disable/enable sending advertisement announcements via pubsub:
+ - `WithPubsubAnnounce`
+ - `"DirectAnnounce"."NoPubsubAnnounce"`

 A data-transfer publisher is configured by specifying the engine option `WithPublisherKind(DataTransferPublisher)`.
 When this option is specified, all of the `HttpPublisher` and `Libp2pPublisher` options are ignored.
+This option is depricated and will not be supported in the future.